Private Gallery

 A Building of the Ground

 The gallery settles into the land, its form partly sunken to anchor it in the Somerset landscape.
-Walls built from site spoil root the architecture in context while reducing waste.
+Walls built from materials found in the site itself root the architecture in context, while reducing waste.
 Designed to Passivhaus principles, it aspires to exemplary energy performance, minimising heat loss and harnessing the earth to regulate temperature.
 The result is a calm, stable environment for art.
 More than a container, the building becomes part of the landscape – a sustainable, sculptural presence shaped by and belonging to its place.

 Client: Private